kube-bind/kube-bind/docs/content/usage/integrations/crossplane.md

 ```

-3. **Setup the mysql deployment in the provider cluster**
+3. **Set up the mysql deployment in the provider cluster**

-    Create and setup Deployment, PersistentVolume, PersistentVolumeClaim and Service for MySQL instance
+    Create and set up Deployment, PersistentVolume, PersistentVolumeClaim and Service for MySQL instance

 ```bash
 kubectl apply -f examples/crossplane/mysql.yaml